hitesh181/hitesh181/README.md

 - 👋 Hi, I’m Hitesh Sharma.
 A 2nd year college student trying to adjust to the new "Normal".
 - 👀 I’m interested in experimenting my cognizance through projects.
-- 🌱 I’m currently learning Front End Development.
+- 🌱 Currently learning Front End Development.
-- 💞️ I’m looking to collaborate on projects that align with my interests.
+- 💞️ Looking to collaborate on projects that align with my interests.

 Check out my repositories and help me resolve any flaws you come across